se-edu/guides/conventions/java/rules-fragment.md

 **{{ icon_level_intermediate }} Write descriptive header comments for all public classes/methods**.

-You MUST write header comments for all classes, public methods except for the following cases:<br>
+You MUST write header comments for all classes, public methods.
+But they _can_ be omitted for the following cases:<br>
 i.
 Getters/setters<br>
 ii.
 When overriding methods (provided the parent method's Javadoc applies exactly _as is_ to the overridden method)